brundinm/brundinm/README.md

 <p align="center"><span>* * *</span></p>

-The code and files in the <a href="https://github.com/brundinm?tab=repositories&sort=name" rel="nofollow">repositories</a>
-below are from different digital projects that I have worked on at MacEwan University.
+The code and files in the repositories below are from different digital projects that I have worked on at MacEwan University.